RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 ./bluebomb-helper.sh
 ```
 1. The helper will then download the required files, and ask for information about your console.
-  - If you have selected a Wii mini you will be asked to provide your region.
+  - If you have selected a Wii Mini you will be asked to provide your region.
 This can be found in the original packaging, the bottom of the console (RVL-201(EUR) for PAL or RVL-201(USA) for NTSC models) or can be determined by the last digit of
 Make sure that the console is close to the computer running the exploit, Ideally it should be less than 3Ft.
 {: .notice--info}

-1. Turn on your consoe and **do not** connect any Wiimotes
+1. Turn on your console and **do not** connect any Wiimotes
 1. Press the Sync button repeatedly until the terminal shows `got connection handle`
 The console should now boot to the HackMii installer (If you are using a Wii mini do **not** attempt to install BootMii).